| |

 • Leave space for surprises, because caregiving is full of them.

-2. Learn the power of “compassionate detachment.”
+2. Learn the power of healthy emotional boundaries.

 For family caregivers, this can be hard.
 You love your person.
 But holding every struggle in your heart can lead you to caregiver burnout.